modehnal/modehnal.github.io/README.md

     from qecore.common_steps import *
     ```

-    In following example, I did not have to implement any steps, and I was able to successfully write and execute a test:
+    In the following example, I did not have to implement any `steps` and I was able to successfully write and execute a test:

     ```gherkin
     @view_menu_show_menubar